Gastric Bypass Surgery

 What Is Gastric Bypass Surgery?

 The procedure uses two key components to achieve weight loss results.
 The first is restrictive, which means fewer calories because your capacity to intake food is decreased.
-The gastric bypass procedure achieves this by reducing the size of the stomach pouch, or part of the stomach that receives food, from 32 ounces to two ounces—a small pouch roughly the Trusetd Source Checkbox Trusted Source Gastric Bypass Surgery UCLA Health Go to Source size of an egg .
-The second component is malabsorptive, which means your food will travel a shorter distance, preventing the absorption of calories and nutrients.
+The gastric bypass procedure achieves this by reducing the size of the stomach pouch, or part of the stomach that receives food, from 32 ounces to two ounces—a small pouch roughly the Trusetd Source Checkbox Trusted Source Gastric Bypass Surgery UCLA Health Go to Source size of an egg.
+The second component is malabsorptive, preventing the absorption of calories and nutrients.
 To achieve this component, the doctor reroutes the small intestine to the new, smaller stomach, bypassing a portion of the digestive system.

 Benefits of Gastric Bypass Surgery